nashpitre/nashpitre.github.io/blog/_posts/nubu.md

 Permalink: nubu
 Page: yes

-# Nubu: like Hulu, but for real life
+title: "Nubu: like Hulu, but for real life"
+---

 The convenience of Netflix, with real people.
 Just login and scroll through your options.